deculler/Covid-Cloth-Face-Masks/README.md

 ## <a id="sectionDesigns">Designs</a>

 Here is links to some of the better designs out there.
+[NY Times Overview](https://www.nytimes.com/interactive/2020/health/coronavirus-best-face-masks.html)

 [Simpler variant of the 4-layer IFL mask below, and 2-layer option](https://deculler.github.io/Covid-Cloth-Face-Masks/instructions.v2.pdf)